edwardpress/employeeData/README.md

-Description
+## Description

 Develop a frontend application that does the following:

-Read employee data as JSON and display in a table with following columns:
+1. Read employee data as JSON and display in a table with following columns:
-a.
-Employee Name (Merge firstname and lastname to form fullname) - checked
+	- Employee Name (Merge firstname and lastname to form fullname) - checked

-b.
-Date joined (Readable formatted date) - checked
+	- Date joined (Readable formatted date) - checked

-c.
-Salary (Currency: MYR) - checked
+	- Salary (Currency: MYR) - checked

-The table should be initially sorted by Date Joined - Descending - checked
+2. The table should be initially sorted by Date Joined - Descending - checked

-Display total number of employees (Readable formatted date) - checked
+3. Display total number of employees (Readable formatted date) - checked

-Display the highest earning employee and employee most recently joined: (Currency: MYR) - checked
+4. Display the highest earning employee and employee most recently joined: (Currency: MYR) - checked

-Create sort on click functionality for other columns - checked
+5. Create sort on click functionality for other columns - checked

-Requirement
+## Requirement

-Must be developed in either React or Angular - Angular
+1. Must be developed in either React or Angular - Angular

-Use CSS preprocessor like SCSS, SASS, LESS, etc - Scss
+2. Use CSS preprocessor like SCSS, SASS, LESS, etc - Scss

-Use Typescript (Optional but it's a plus) - TypeScript
+3. Use Typescript (Optional but it's a plus) - TypeScript

-Use any CSS framework (e.g. Bootstrap) - Ngx Bootstrap
+4. Use any CSS framework (e.g. Bootstrap) - Ngx Bootstrap

-Write at least a single unit test file in any test framework and test runner - Karma/Jasmine
+5. Write at least a single unit test file in any test framework and test runner - Karma/Jasmine

-Develop the application and store it in public GitHub repository (or any Git provider).
+6. Develop the application and store it in public GitHub repository (or any Git provider).
 Once done, just share the link to the repository.